ODW-Interns/Ride-Sharing-System/README.md

 ### Drivers
-The company (the ride-sharing service) will ahve a staff of employees (drivers) that it needs to maintain.
+The company (the ride-sharing service) will have a staff of employees (drivers) that it needs to maintain.
 These employees can cycle on and off (quit and be re-hired) as they see fit.

 ### Pickups/Rides
 Pickups, or rides, have to have 5 things.